 Compare Gran Canaria weather with the USA

-Below the Gran Canaria weather chart shows maximum daytime temperature for Gran Canaria (Maspalomas) and the USA (Washington).
-For more weather parameters or to change the destinations shown visit the comparison weather tool.
+Below the Gran Canaria weather chart shows average maximum daytime temperature for Gran Canaria (Maspalomas) and the USA (Washington).

 Maximum daytime temperature (°C)